juditgreskovits/wiseturtle_next/README.md

 - tidy up types - do we store them in the same place?
 - disable scrolling when the mobnile menu is open
+- our work menu to highlight for project
 - 404 for dynamic routes

 - update text - do we need to remove refences to The Creative Hub?
 How about suppliers?